andgineer/terraform-aws-cloudmap/README.md

 This Terraform project template enables the creation of Fargate and EC2-based ESC clusters that communicate with each other through AWS CloudMap.

+For illustration purposes we use different approach for Service Discovery for Fargate and EC2-based ECS clusters.

+In the case of Fargate, we use AWS Service Connect.
+In the case of EC2-based ECS clusters, we use DNS-based service discovery.

+The downsides of Service Connect:
+* creates HTTP-only CloudMap services, so you cannot resolve this names with DNS
+* needs additional container for the proxy (created automatically by AWS)

+The gotcha of DNS-based service discovery - if your containers work in `bridge` mode, it creates `SRV` DNS records instead of `A`-records.
+And for example free version of nginx cannot resolve them.
+To have `A`-records you should use `awsvpc` mode.

 ## Structure

 * `terraform/my-application/` - contains AWS resources for the ECS clusters